CES Letter: Content

-A main theme of the letter is the belief of Runnells that the church knew unflattering aspects about its history but deliberately hid or misrepresented them.
+A main theme of the letter is the belief of Runnells that the LDS Church knew unflattering aspects about its history but deliberately hid or misrepresented them.

 The CES Letter does not contain any new research.
 Runnells describes it as a condensation or distillation of preexisting research, particularly that of Jerald and Sandra Tanner.

 Response

-No official response from the LDS Church was released, including from the CES Director to whom Runnells sent his letter.
+No official response from the LDS Church was released, including from the CES director to whom Runnells sent his letter.
 Runnells said of him, "I honestly don't blame him for not responding back to me.
-He was probably expecting five questions in an e-mail and I throw him close to 77–80 pages document."
+He was probably expecting five questions in an e-mail and I throw him close to a 77–80 page document."
 Tad R. Callister, then general president of the church's Sunday School, referring to Runnells as an unnamed "critic", wrote that the assertions from Runnells were "rash", "partial truths", and "a classic case of 'presentism'".

 Numerous responses by LDS Church apologists in blogs, books, and podcasts have been made, including several by FairMormon.
 Brian Hales of FairMormon suggested that Runnells was lying, and had been deceived by Satan.
 Runnells posted an extensive rebuttal to FairMormon's response.